pippim/pippim.github.io/programs/mserve.md

 Initially you can accept the defaults for anonymous user and port `2221`.

-Grant access to the **Music** folder in Android
+Grant access to the **Music** folder in Android.
+Android 10 requires you to press a weird icon to select SD Card instead of Internal Storage before selecting **Music** folder which exists on both medium.

+The *Wifi FTP Server* screen will stay lit on your phone.
+Do not switch permanently to another Android App that will dim the screen.
+If you do, then **mserve** will report permission errors because host will be down.
+Of course this only applies when synchronizing.
+Normal phone usage doesn't matter about *Wifi FTP Server* one way or the other.

+---

-In the *Command to wake up sleeping Host* field enter:
+In **mserve** *Edit Location* window go to the *Command to wake up sleeping Host* field and enter:

 ``` shell
 curlftpfs -o nonempty,uid=1000,gid=1000,umask=0022,user=android:android phone:2221 /mnt/phone